SpaghettiHub/maas/src/maas-offline-docs/src/src/how-to-troubleshoot-common-issues-5333.md

 By following these steps, you can decouple DNS from MAAS, resolve configuration issues, and ensure a stable DNS environment for your OpenStack cluster and other services.

-## Configuring the second NIC for external DHCP in MAAS
+## Second NIC won't do external DHCP

 <!-- include in main doc -->
 **Problem:**